moosthuizen42/simple-python-layer-generator/README.md

 # Simple Python layer generator

-Build the Python 3.12 layer that you need for AWS Lambda!
-This repo contains scripting to create a Python layer for use in AWS Lambda that contains all the dependencies required to run separately-deployed function code.
+Build the Python layer to allow for all the imports you need in AWS Lambda!
+This repo contains scripting to create a Lambda layer that contains all the dependencies required to run separately-deployed function code on a Python 3.12 runtime.

 The layer is built using a Docker image; the base image used is one published by AWS and closely resembles the Lambda runtime for Python 3.12 (which matches the most recent Lambda Python runtime at time of writing):